harshavardhan0517/Glaucoma-Detection/README.md

-# Glaucoma-Detection
-A CNN-based glaucoma detection model built with Python 3 and trained/tested in Google Colab.
-Includes partial SVM and Random Forest implementations for comparison.
-The project can be easily downloaded and run directly in Google Colab, developed using TensorFlow and scikit-learn.
+🧠 Glaucoma Detection
+A deep learning project for automated glaucoma detection using Convolutional Neural Networks (CNNs).
+The model is trained and tested in Google Colab using Python 3, with data preprocessing and visualization handled through standard machine learning libraries.

+🔍 Features
+Fully implemented CNN-based model for glaucoma classification.
+Partially developed SVM and Random Forest classifiers for comparative analysis.
+Includes data preprocessing, model training, evaluation, and accuracy visualization.
+Runs seamlessly in Google Colab with GPU support.

+💻 Easily downloadable and executable using Google Colab environment developed by Google — no local setup required.

+🧩 Tech Stack
+Python 3, TensorFlow/Keras, OpenCV, NumPy, scikit-learn, Matplotlib

+🚀 Status
+✅ CNN Model: Fully trained and tested
+⚙️ SVM & Random Forest: In development